Bopchy/alloamity/README.md

-# Alloamity - Office Space Allocation System
+# AlloAmity - Office Space Allocation System

 Alloamity is a command line office space allocation system for one of Andela's facilities known as Amity.
 Amity has both Offices and Livng spaces.
 Offices can hold a maximum of six people, whereas living spaces can hold a maximum of four people.
 Both fellows and staff members require an office space, while only fellows can be allocated a living space.
 Alloamity allocates staff members and fellows to rooms randomly.